 Corporate Travel Management (CTM) take their Data Protection obligations seriously.
 In order to achieve GDPR readiness, and comply with the new regulation effective 25th May, CTM appointed a dedicated Data Protection Officer in 2017.
 We are drawing to a completion of our 12 point plan based on the ICO’s “Preparing for the GDPR”.

-CTM has drawn up customised GDPR eLearning material relevant to Travel Management Companies and is rolling this out for all personnel.
+CTM drew up customised GDPR eLearning material relevant to Travel Management Companies and rolled this out for all personnel.
 This training will be amended to new circumstances, and forms the basis of mandatory, regular training.
 Top management also receive the training to inform decision making.

 2. Information you hold